all-things-dev/nats-spring-boot/README.md

     }
    ```

-3. Create a listener class and annotate corresponding method with `@NatsListener` annotation.
+3. Create a listener class and annotate listener method with `@NatsListener` and the subject.

+## Usage Examples

+1. Simple listener

     ```java
     @Component